sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 ### Step 3: Enroll the Certificate in the UEFI/BIOS

-* Restart Your Computer:
+- Restart Your Computer:
-  * Enter your UEFI/BIOS setup by pressing a key such as F2, Del, or Esc during startup (refer to your system's manual if needed).
+  - Enter your UEFI/BIOS setup by pressing a key such as F2, Del, or Esc during startup (refer to your system's manual if needed).
-* Navigate to the Secure Boot or Security Section:
+- Navigate to the Secure Boot or Security Section:
-  * Look for a menu labeled "Secure Boot," "Security," or similar.
+  - Look for a menu labeled "Secure Boot," "Security," or similar.
-* Enroll the Custom Key:
+- Enroll the Custom Key:
-  * Find an option like "Manage Keys," "Enroll Key," or "Add Certificate."
+  - Find an option like "Manage Keys," "Enroll Key," or "Add Certificate".
-  * Choose the file selection option and locate your certificate file (use certificate.der or certificate.pem based on your firmware requirements).
+  - Choose the file selection option and locate your certificate file (use certificate.der or certificate.pem based on your firmware requirements).
-  * Follow the on-screen instructions to enroll the key
+  - Follow the on-screen instructions to enroll the key.

-### Step 4: Step 4: Enable Secure Boot
+### Step 4: Enable Secure Boot

-* Locate the Secure Boot Setting:
+- Locate the Secure Boot Setting:
-  * Within the UEFI/BIOS menu, find the Secure Boot option.
+  - Within the UEFI/BIOS menu, find the Secure Boot option.
-* Enable Secure Boot:
+- Enable Secure Boot:
-  * Change the setting to “Enabled.”
+  - Change the setting to “Enabled”.
-  * Save your changes and exit the UEFI/BIOS setup.
+  - Save your changes and exit the UEFI/BIOS setup.
-* Reboot:
+- Reboot:
-  * Your system will now check the OS image signature against the enrolled certificate during boot
+  - Your system will now check the OS image signature against the enrolled certificate during boot

 ## ISO Image